dyanechi/easydev-rs/README.md

 ## Usage

-Add this to your project dependencies
+Add this to your project dependencies, then opt in features that you need in project:

 ```toml
 [dependencies]